Parable #29. Cost of Discipleship:

 Observation #4.
 We are told to “walk about Zion, and go round about her: tell the towers thereof” (Psalm 48).

-This commandment to meditate on (walk about) the towers indicates to us that when we are studying the many great spiritual truths that are connected with Jerusalem, we should be certain not to neglect the study of the wonderful spiritual meanings and mysteries that are associated with the ancient Towers of Jerusalem that are alluded to in the Tanakh.
+This commandment to study the towers indicates to us that when we are meditating on the many great spiritual truths that are connected with Jerusalem, we should be certain not to neglect the study of the wonderful mysteries and deep truths that are associated with the ancient Towers of Jerusalem.

 מִגְדַּל־עֹז שֵׁם יְהוָה בֹּֽו־יָרוּץ צַדִּיק וְנִשְׂגָּֽב׃

 Observation #6.
-There are five spiritual Towers of Zion alluded to in the Tanakh that we cannot afford to do without.
+There are five spiritual Towers of Zion alluded to in the Tanakh that are especially important for us to understand.
 When the righteous run into the spiritual meanings of these five towers and exercise faith in the Holy One we are “safe.”
 The names of these five towers are:

 A. Migdal HaMe’ah The Tower of the One Hundred (מגדל המאה);

-B. Migdal HaChanan’El The Tower of the Grace of the Almighty (מגדל החננאל);
+B. Migdal HaChanan’El The Tower of the Grace of G-d (מגדל החננאל);

 C. Migdal HaTannurim The Tower of the Furnaces (מגדל התנורים);